DescriptionImplement your first interactive application.

 When the user enters a name different than Frank that name should of course be used to say hi to.

-Hint: You'll require the use of input and a variable.
-Make sure to give your variable a fitting name.
 Remember that print can have multiple arguments, separated by commas, to output multiple things on one line.

 Objective #3: Gender?1.2 points